What’s best way to manage your money whilst travelling? The Starling Bank app is my favourite way to manage money abroad – here’s why…

 Up until recently I had been using the STA Cashcard.
 It has served me well, but I’m quick to admit it probably isn’t the most cost effective way of dealing with my money whilst backpacking, especially long term.

-My American buddies seemed to be spoiled for choice with amazing travel credit card deals (don’t even get me started on the air miles they can quickly rack up!) but being from the UK gave me much more limited options.
+My American buddies seemed to be spoiled for choice with amazing travel credit card deals (don’t even get me started on the air miles they can quickly rack up!) and there are plenty of Australian travel cards too but being from the UK gave me much more limited options.

 REVIEW: Starling Bank – The Best Way To Manage Money Whilst Travelling?